buiftheescoong/INT3401E_3_N4_Chess/README.md

 🔹 Outposts

-Bonus for knights and bishops occupying safe squares (typically 4th-6th rank) that cannot be attacked by enemy pawns.
+Bonus for knights and bishops occupying safe squares that cannot be attacked by enemy pawns.
 Encourages strong positional placement in the opponent’s half of the board.